Mutefish0/redux-asyn/README.md

 )
 ```

-Then,you can define an asyc action simply by including a `asyn` property in your action.
+Then,you can define an asyc action simply by including a `asyn` property in your action:
 ```js
 //define an normal action
 export const ASYN_SUCCESS = {